 “It seemed to me then as it has ever since from contact with the Indian in his primitive life untouched by the white man’s culture, that the Indian had attained that which the Japanese possessed, not so much a low standard of living….as a high standard of simplicity, which under the same conditions the white man has not essentially improved upon.”

-*If you choose to purchase the book through Amazon I will receive a small commission at no extra cost to you.
+*If you choose to purchase the book through Amazon we will receive a small commission at no extra cost to you.